 A: Please wear comfortable clothing, but t-shirts, shorts, midriff baring tops, and inappropriate language and content on clothing is not allowed.
 You may bring snacks, lunch to eat during breaks.
 Only water is allowed in the courtroom.
 You may also bring your cell phone, book or magazine to read while you wait but they will need to be powered off and put away while in court.

-A: The judges try to seat their juries by noon; therefore, if you are not seated on a case you are normally released by noon.
+A: You will be assigned a two-week term of service.
+The judges try to seat their juries by noon; therefore, if you are not seated on a case you are normally released by noon.
 This does vary.
-If you are chosen as juror, you should plan to be at the courthouse until 5p.m.
+If you are chosen as a juror, you should plan to be at the courthouse until 5:00 p.m.
 The average trial length is one day in District Court and three days in Circuit Court.
 The judge will inform you of the expected length of the case during jury selection.
-There are 5 different color panels per 3-week term; on average, a panel will serve on one to two trials per term.
+On average, a panel will serve on one to two trials per term.

 A: Yes.
-The judges typically break at least once mid-morning, an hour for lunch, and at least once during the afternoon.
+The judges typically break at least once mid-morning, and hour for lunch, and at least once in the afternoon.

-Q: I don’t have a car or transportation.
+11. I do not have a car or transportation.
 Do I still have to serve as a juror?

-A: Jurors are paid $25.00 for the first full day; $40.00 each subsequent full day; $12.50 for the first half day; $20.00 for each subsequent half day.
+A: As of April 1, 2018, Jurors are paid $30.00 for the first full day; $45.00 each subsequent full day; $15.00 for the first half day; $22.50 for each subsequent half day.
 Jurors are also compensated for mileage.
-Jurors will be paid $0.20 per mile from juror's home to the Courthouse.
+Jurors will be paid half of the current IRS rate per mile from the juror’s home to the courthouse.
 Jurors will receive a check for the total amount three weeks after assigned term ends.